Conrad-X/openai-voice-to-voice-bot/README.md

 The numbered circles show the four stages of processing required to achieve the results and going through each of the process sequentially can cause alot of latency issues approx (~ 15-20 seconds avg).
 To adopt parallelism within these four processes, multiple experiments were conducted in terms of approaches which are listed below.
 Follow the steps below to run the application through these approaches

-- Create a .env file comprising of the folling details
+- Rename the file 'env.example' to '.env' and add your openai api key/
   ```
   OPENAI_API_KEY = "XXXXXXXXXXXXXX"
   ```